Charli XCX: 2023–2025: Brat

 The remix album, titled Brat and It's Completely Different but Also Still Brat, was released on 11 October 2024.
-It features artists such as Ariana Grande, Kesha, Caroline Polachek, Tinashe, Jon Hopkins, Bon Iver, Shygirl, Bladee, Julian Casablancas, The Japanese House, Bb trickz and The 1975.
-It included the previously released collaborations "Von Dutch A.G.
-Cook remix featuring Addison Rae", "360 featuring Robyn and Yung Lean", "Girl, so confusing featuring Lorde", "Guess featuring Billie Eilish" and "Talk talk featuring Troye Sivan" as part of the main tracklist.
+It features artists such as Ariana Grande, Kesha, Caroline Polachek, Tinashe, Jon Hopkins, Bon Iver, Shygirl, Bladee, Julian Casablancas, the Japanese House, Bb trickz and The 1975.
+It included these previously released collaborations as part of its tracklist: an A. G. Cook remix of "Von Dutch" featuring Addison Rae, "360" featuring Robyn and Yung Lean, "Girl, So Confusing" featuring Lorde, "Guess" featuring Billie Eilish and "Talk Talk" featuring Troye Sivan.
 Charli XCX was named US ambassador of cosmetics brand Valentino Beauty in October 2024 and appeared as host and musical guest on Saturday Night Live on 16 November 2024.
 On 6 December, Financial Times named Charli XCX one of the most influential women of 2024.

 After her song "Party 4 U" began to resurge in popularity and streaming in early 2025 after going viral on TikTok, a music video for the track was released on 15 May 2025, coinciding with the fifth anniversary of the release of How I'm Feeling Now, its parent album.
 On 7 June 2025, she made a surprise appearance during Air's set at Paris's We Love Green Festival, and performed "Cherry Blossom Girl" with the band.
 On 21 June 2025, she made another appearance as Dua Lipa's surprise guest on the 2nd night of the London dates of her Radical Optimism Tour, where they performed "360" together.
 On 22 October 2025, Charli XCX joined the stage at Addison Rae's debut album tour in Los Angeles.